Grid Ref SU492052

 The foreshore and intertidal areas provide an important winter feeding ground for many species of wading birds and wildfowl including Dunlin, Black-tailed Godwits, Oystercatchers, Redshanks, Shelduck and Brent Geese.
 Viewing is best from about 2½ hours before high tide.

-Meet at 10am at the end of Church Road, Warsash.
+Meet at 10am at the end of Newtown Road/Hook Park Road, Warsash (SO31 9GX).
 From the A27 at Sarisbury turn south onto Barnes Lane for Warsash.
-Follow the lane to the roundabout in the centre of the village and turn left into Dibles Road.
-Take the second right, Church Road and follow this all the way to the end.
-Look out for our white van and yellow signs.
-We will be moving on from here so don't be late.
+Go straight across the roundabout in the centre of the village into Newtown Road.
+Just after the big brick buildings of Warsash Maritime Academy pull into the gateway on the right.
+Look out for our yellow HCV signs.